jaiherro/mc-server-updater/README.md

 - Automatically checks for the latest version of Paper and downloads the server JAR file
 - Verifies the integrity of the downloaded file using SHA256 hash comparison
 - Supports specifying a specific Minecraft version to download
+- Stores version history locally for easy tracking of updates
 - Fast, efficient, and reliable updating process

 ## Installation